yanivh/Github-Pull-Request-Analytics/README.md

 </pre>

-- **Query engine.:** Amazon  **Athena** has a serverless architecture that automatically scales to tens of thousands of users without the need to setup, configure, or manage your own servers.Athena integrated with **AWS Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and **partition** definitions, and maintain **schema versioning**
+- **Query engine.:** Amazon  **Athena** has a serverless architecture that automatically scales lots of users without the need to setup, configure, or manage your own servers.Athena integrated with **AWS Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table. and **partition** definitions, and maintain **schema versioning**

 <pre>